MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/evaluation-all-collections-report-configuration-manager.md

 manager: dougeby
 ---

-# Evaluation of the All Collections Report in Configuration Manager
+# Evaluation of the All collections report in Configuration Manager

 The **All collections** report is one of the built-in reports in Configuration Manager and is a good example of a basic report.
 This report lists all of the collections in the Configuration Manager hierarchy.